darul75/personal-blog/posts/2015/2015-07-16_play-with-webpack-hot-replacement.md

 ## Live coding in React

-You may all know that man @gaearon who put a big stone with [react-hot-loader](https://github.com/gaearon/react-hot-loader)
+You may all know [@gaearon](https://github.com/gaearon/) who put a big stone with [react-hot-loader](https://github.com/gaearon/react-hot-loader)

-Purpose of this webpack's loader ( we will see later what is a 'loader') is to reload (re inject)in live your react components with your live code updates.
+Purpose of this webpack's loader ( we will see later what is a 'loader') is to reload (re inject) in live your react components with your live code updates.
+To resume, you code with your favorite editor and webpack rebundle everything for you in live and re render page with updates.

 Entry code is here, I will give my explanations about it then: